PovilasUrb/Review_Sentiment_Analysis/README.md

 git clone https://github.com/PovilasUrb/Sentiment-Analysis.git
 ```

-2. **Download and extract the dataset** from [Kaggle](https://www.kaggle.com/datasets/kritanjalijain/amazon-reviews/data) into the project directory.
+2. **Download and extract the [dataset](https://www.kaggle.com/datasets/kritanjalijain/amazon-reviews/data)** from kaggle into the project directory.

 3. **Set up a virtual environment** and install the required dependencies: